happner/happner-cluster-ui/README.md

 3. Assemblyline - how assembly lines, droids and blueprints are managed.

-4. Organisation - how organisations, users and groups are managed.
+4. Organisation - the security layer, how organisations, users, groups and permissions are managed.

-5. Warehouse - where data templates as JSON schemas are managed, and where reporting happens.
+5. Warehouse - the database and reporting area, where data templates as JSON schemas, views and reports are managed.

 ####1.1 System breakdown:
 *System contains all the sidebar and shared stuff*